brianmickey/100-days-of-code/r1-log.md

 ### R0D12
 Started my FCC Product Landing Page, for some reason the tests are not seeing my flexbox or media queries.
 Maybe I will see what the problem is when I start back tomorrow.

+### R0D13
+Started adding CSS Grid to product landing page, added video and header image.
+Feeling good about keeping the streak going and learning from these projects.